We're super excited to share more crafty DIY ideas with you.

 Before getting into the fairy bits inside let’s make the cloche, shall we.
 I didn’t have any pretty trinkets or door knobs.
 Well I do, I just can’t seem to find them UGH!!
 So I used a cork instead, since I have loads of those and they’re free 😉 I simply cut a small hole at the bottom of the cork so it would fit nicely on top of the broken wine glass, before using a strong all purpose glue to stick it on.

 For the base of the fairy garden cloche, I used a large cork.
 I have no idea where it came from though.
-To prevent the cloche from slipping and moving, I traced the rim of the wine glass onto the cork and glued a piece of string over the pencil marks.
+To prevent the cloche from slipping and moving, trace the rim of the wine glass onto the cork and glued a piece of string over the pencil marks.
 If you’re using a mason jar lid or a small plate, you can probably skip this step.

 Time to start building up the fairy garden.
 The fun bit 😀 What you put inside is entirely up to you.
 For our little garden I used florist foam and reindeer moss to create a small hillock and added a signpost made from ice cream sticks and a skewer.